ggf-git/compacted-domino/README.md

 The **n** parameter defines the Domino-n set, as described in the blog post.
 Note that domino numbers range from 1 to n here, instead of from 0 to n, due to 0 representing an empty square.
 This means that if you wanted to look for solutions of the Domino-6 set as defined in the post, you'd have to set n := 7.

 # Variables and constraints rundown
-The **SQ** variables, indexed by row and column, represents the square in that position in the modeled grid.
+The **SQ** variables, indexed by row and column, represent the square in that position in the modeled grid.
 SQ can range from 0 to n, with 0 representing the square being empty.
 The area of a solution is then the number of SQ variables that are strictly greater than 0.

 The **DOMINO** variables are indexed by [row, column, a, b], with a and b being numbers from 1 to n.
 They are boolean variables that represent the placement of the (a,b) domino piece in the (row, column) position.
 More specifically, SQ[row,column] == a, and one of the (up to) 4 adjacent SQ must be b.
 This behaviour is codified by the **Domino definition constraints**.
 Cases where a == b and a != b are handled separately for efficiency, due to the symmetry inherent to (a,a) domino pieces.